Jerry Allison: Background

 Allison's first professional recording was "Who's Gonna Be the Next One Honey", released as a 45-rpm disc (now very rare) by a local group, Hal Goodson and the Raiders.
 It was also performed at the Norman Petty Recording Studios in Clovis, New Mexico, about six months before "Peggy Sue" was recorded.
 In their early days at the Lubbock Youth Center, in Lubbock, Texas, Allison's drumming was the sole accompaniment to Buddy Holly's vocals and guitar, allowing Holly to perform some of his best guitar work.

 Over time, Allison's rhythm backup ranged from slapping his hands on his knees or clapping his hands to a modal plainness of cymbal drumming.
 Songs released under Holly's name, were softer in tone and filled with innocence and longing.
 On these, Allison played only tom-toms, in keeping with the sound of the vocals.
 His work on the Crickets' recordings gave the records much of their distinctiveness and has influenced subsequent generations of rock and roll drummers.

 Allison did not sing on the Crickets' records made with Holly—despite the misleading crediting of the band as "vocal group with instrumental accompaniment"—but in 1958 he released the single "Real Wild Child" (having heard Johnny O'Keefe play the original during the Crickets' brief visit to Australia that year), which he recorded under the pseudonym Ivan, with Holly playing guitar and singing backing vocals.
 It was a minor chart entry in 1958 and the first studio recording of the song, which became a rock standard.
 Allison also sang on a few later releases by the Crickets, both singles and album tracks.

 Allison also worked as a session musician.
 For example, he played on the studio recording of the Everly Brothers' "(Till) I Kissed You" in 1959.

 Peggy Sue

 According to Holly's biographer John Goldrosen, the song "Peggy Sue" was originally named after Holly's niece, Cindy Lou, but the name was changed at Allison's request: Peggy Sue was Allison's girlfriend and later wife, Peggy Sue Gerron (1940–2018), and the altered title was a way of asking her to come back after a break-up.
+Their marriage in 1958 was also chronicled in Holly's "Peggy Sue" sequel song "Peggy Sue Got Married."